secure-software-engineering/sootdiff/README.md

 ## License
 SootDiff is licensed under the MIT license, see LICENSE file.
 This basically means that you are free to use the tool (even in commercial, closed-source projects).

+# Use SootDiff to compare Jars

+The class `src/test/java/MainCompareArtifacts.java` can be used to compare multiple jars on the basis of class sha,tlshs and timestamps and produces a markdown report of that.

+Invoke the main method with parameters `-inJars jar1,jar2,jar3 -fileFilter pathToFilterFile.txt`

+The filter file can be used to specify classes of interest (e.g. classes fixed in a fixing commit).
+Make sure to specify the files as they would be located in the analyzed jar, e.g., in a commit the change might be related to `src/main/java/pack/a/b.java`, in the jar it would be referenced from the package onwards and in class format: `pack/a/b.class`.